SamBailey6194/name-that-carol/README.md

   - Here the user can test their knowledge on christmas songs, both carols and popular songs
   - They can click the answer they think it is either by clicking the radio buttons or the name of the song
   - Once they are happy with their choice they can click submit answer and a alert box pops up and tells them if they got it correct or wrong, if wrong it tells them the correct answer
+  - If they click submit without selecting an answer an alert box appears telling them to select an answer
   - The scoreboard then updates either the correct or wrong score
   - The question order is randomised
   - For each question the order of the options are randomised as well